Thangta03/Pdf_to_Docx_and_Png/pdf-to-latex/README.md

 ```

 This command will list all PDF files in the current directory.
 Follow the prompts to select a file and convert it to .docx format.

+### New Folder Creation and File Placement Process

+As part of the conversion process, the script now creates a folder named "transformed file" in the current directory.
+Inside this folder, a new folder with the name of the converted file (minus the .docx extension) is created.
+The converted .docx file is then saved inside its corresponding named folder within "transformed file".
+This organization helps in managing the converted files more efficiently.